Susan B. Anthony Pro-Life America: 2012 presidential election

 In 2011, the SBA List began to ask 2012 Republican presidential candidates to sign a pledge to appointing only anti-abortion judicial nominees and cabinet members, preventing taxpayer funding of abortion, and supporting legislation to ban abortions after 20 weeks of pregnancy based on the fetal pain concept.
 Candidates Rick Perry, Tim Pawlenty, Michele Bachmann, Newt Gingrich, Rick Santorum, Thaddeus McCotter, Herman Cain, and Ron Paul all signed the pledge, but Mitt Romney, Jon Huntsman, Jr., and Gary Johnson declined.
 Romney's refusal (he said the pledge might have "unintended consequences") sparked heated criticism from the SBA List, some of the other candidates, and political observers given Romney's past support for legalized abortion.
-Huntsman said he would not sign any pledges from political groups during the campaign and was criticized by the SBA List as well.
+Huntsman said he would not sign any pledges from political groups during the campaign, and was criticized by the SBA List as well.
 Cain initially said he agreed with the first three parts, but objected to the wording in the pledge which said he would have to "advance" the fetal pain bill; he said he would sign it but Congress would have to advance it.
 Cain later signed the pledge in November 2011.
 Johnson, who supports abortion rights, declined.

 In August 2011, the SBA List, along with the Family Research Council and National Organization for Marriage, conducted a "Values Voter Bus Tour" in Iowa ahead of the Iowa Straw Poll.
 Candidates Pawlenty, Bachmann, and Santorum and other Republican elected officials, including Iowa Lt.
 Gov. Kim Reynolds and Reps.
 Steve King and Louie Gohmert, joined.
 The SBA List endorsed Rick Santorum for the nomination, spending $512,000 on his behalf.

-After Mitt Romney became the presumptive nominee for the Republican Party, the SBA List declared that former Secretary of State Condoleezza Rice was unqualified for vice president due to her describing herself as "mildly pro-choice".
+After Romney became the presumptive nominee for the Republican Party, the SBA List declared that former Secretary of State Condoleezza Rice was unqualified for vice president due to her describing herself as "mildly pro-choice".
 In August, SBA released an ad featuring anti-abortion activist Melissa Ohden who says she survived an abortion in 1977.
 The ad criticized Barack Obama, saying that while serving in the Illinois Senate, he voted four times to deny medical care to infants born alive during failed abortion procedures.
 In a 2008 analysis, FactCheck drew a mixed conclusion overall, finding both the SBA List and Obama had made misleading and/or inaccurate comments regarding Obama's voting record on the topic in question while he served in the United States Senate.